sylvaticus/BetaML.jl/README.md

 As the focus is mainly didactic, functions have pretty longer but more explicit names than usual.. for example the `Dense` layer is a `DenseLayer`, the `RBF` kernel is `radialKernel`, etc.

-That said, Julia is a relatively fast language and most hard job is done in matrix operations whose underlying libraries are multithreaded, so it is reasonably fast for small exploratory tasks.
+That said, Julia is a relatively fast language and most hard job is done in multithreaded functions or using matrix operations whose underlying libraries are multithreaded, so it is reasonably fast for small exploratory tasks.

 **You can run the code by yourself (folder "notebooks") in myBinder, a temporary public online computational environment clicking [here](https://mybinder.org/v2/gh/sylvaticus/Bmlt.jl/master).**
 Note: every first time after a commit is made on this repository it takes a (very) long time to load such environment for the (unlucky) user that triggers the process, as the temporary environment need to be created.
 Subsequent users should find a cached version of the computational environment and the load time should be much smaller.